 CELEBRATING JUSTIN FASHANU

-We are raising money to create a statue of Justin Fashanu on the approach to Norwich’s Carrow Road ground
+Raising funds to create an enduring tribute to Justin on the approach to Norwich’s Carrow Road ground

 THE FIRST PRO FOOTBALLER TO COME OUT AS GAY

 In a time of intense discrimination and violence towards the LBGTQ+ community around the world, it is crucial, now more than ever, to highlight resilience, strength, and courage.
-By erecting a statue in honor of Justin Fashanu, the first out gay footballer in the professional game, we are doing just that – shining a light on an individual who shattered the glass ceiling in football, the effects of which we are still feeling today.
+By creating a tribute to Justin Fashanu, the first out gay footballer in the professional game, we are doing just that – shining a light on an individual who shattered the glass ceiling in football, the effects of which we are still feeling today.

 But We Need Your Support

-We are raising funds to pay for Justin's sculpture, garden, and related costs to ensure that this memorial is beautifully crafted to represent the beacon of hope and progress that Justin was in life.
+We are raising funds to pay for the installation, garden, and related costs to ensure that this memorial is beautifully crafted to represent the beacon of hope and progress that Justin was in life.

 Justin’s statue will send a message to all athletes, whoever you are or love...